 This notice may be included with a Shareholder report or other Fund document.
 Shareholders that hold Shares through a Financial Intermediary will need to ask their Financial Intermediary to submit their repurchase requests and tender Shares on their behalf.
 The Repurchase Request Deadline will be strictly observed.
 If a Shareholder's repurchase request is not submitted to the Fund's transfer agent in properly completed form by the Repurchase Request Deadline, the Shareholder will be unable to sell his or her Shares to the Fund until a subsequent repurchase offer, and the Shareholder's request for that offer must be resubmitted.
-If a Shareholder's Financial Intermediary will submit his or her repurchase request, the Shareholder should submit his or her request to the Financial Intermediary in the form requested by the Financial Intermediary sufficiently in advance of the Repurchase Request Deadline to allow the Financial Intermediary to submit the request to the Fund.
+If a Shareholder's Financial Intermediary will submit his or her repurchase request to the Financial Intermediary in the form requested by the Financial Intermediary sufficiently in advance of the Repurchase Request Deadline to allow the Financial Intermediary to submit the request to the Fund.
+If a Shareholder's Financial Intermediary is unable or fails to submit the Shareholder's request to the Fund.
 If a Shareholder's Financial Intermediary is unable or fails to submit the Shareholder's request to the Fund in a timely manner, or if the Shareholder fails to submit his or her request to the Shareholder's Financial Intermediary, the Shareholder will be unable to sell his or her Shares to the Fund until a subsequent repurchase offer, and the Shareholder's request for that offer must be resubmitted.
 Shareholders may withdraw or change a repurchase request with a proper instruction submitted in good form at any point before the Repurchase Request Deadline.